 The Summer Health Professions Education Program (SHPEP) is a free summer enrichment program focused on improving access to information and resources for college students interested in the health professions.
 SHPEP’s goal is to strengthen the academic proficiency and career development of students underrepresented in the health professions and prepare them for a successful application and matriculation to health professions schools.
 These students include, but are not limited to, individuals who identify as African American/Black, American Indian and Alaska Native and Hispanic/Latino, and who are from communities of socioeconomic and educational disadvantage.

-SHPEP is for freshman and sophomore students.
-The deadline to apply for Summer 2022 is February 5, 2022.
+Applications are due February 5, 2023.
 For more information regarding the program, visit the SHPEP website